 avr-libc, and GNU make.

-Alternatively you can just use the code-compiled firmware image
+Alternatively you can just use the pre-compiled firmware image

 fw/sgikbd